RegisKouassi/RegisKouassi.github.io/index.markdown

 ---

 <p>
  Welcome!
-I am a PhD Candidate in  <a href="https://sceco.umontreal.ca/english/home/"> Economics at University of Montreal</a>.
+I am an Economist in the African Department at the International Monetary Fund.
 My main fields of research are Environmental Economics and Applied Economics. <br>
 </p>